Weirdo Guide to Dublin Pubs: Barebone

 Outside Piper's CornerAlthough Dublin has no shortage of pubs featuring music, it’s by no means all the traditional Irish music overseas tourists may be seeking out – there are many regular live DJ sets, local and touring bands across all genres, music-led performance art and everything in between.
 Finding what’s on when, though, can be harder than it should be; there’s no direct equivalent of Time Out (one of your fair scribe’s first employers), especially for those seeking something a bit more unusual – but we have our ways.

 Outside The CobblestoneWe’ll start with trad, though, as ‘where should I go in Dublin to hear trad Irish music?’ is a common enough question, and there’s a bit of nuance in the answer.
-Yes, there are package-tour ‘shows’ featuring Irish dancing and music at places like Johnny Fox’s or The Arlington, but these are very much performances, often at a not-inconsiderable price, though the musicians and dancers are fabulously talented – but know what you’re booking.
+Yes, there are package-tour ‘shows’ featuring Irish dancing and music at places like Johnnie Fox’s or The Arlington, but these are very much performances, often at a not-inconsiderable price, though the musicians and dancers are fabulously talented – but know what you’re booking.
 If you’re looking for more of a local affair, try a session at The Cobblestone or Piper’s Corner.
 The Cobblestone has live music every afternoon or evening, while Piper’s Corner’s sessions tend to begin after 9 or 9.30 pm (so, for those keeping score, music at Piper’s Corner is too late to be out and about with kids – they need to be out of the pub by then).
+O’Donoghue’s is another legendary spot for trad – once known as the home of The Dubliners, and sessions are hosted nightly.

 But these are not the only trad games in town – L. Mulligan.
 Grocer often has a Saturday night trad session, with TP Smith’s hosting trad musicians on Sundays at 6 pm.
 Hynes’ Bar has weekly trad on Thursdays, but keep an eye out for DJ sets there, too.
 The Big Romance features queer-led trad sessions semi-regularly, and we’ll return to their music offerings shortly – there’s much more to hear.
 Dudley’s also regularly hosts trad sessions – no booking required, as does The Hairy Lemon.